Why Adalo Is the Right Choice for Your Twitch Clone

 Cross-Platform Publishing from One Build

-Adalo's platform allows you to publish cross-platform (iOS, Android, and web) simultaneously.
-This means your streaming community can access your platform regardless of their device preference.
+Adalo allows you to publish cross-platform (iOS, Android, and web) simultaneously from a single codebase.
+Unlike platforms like Bubble that use web wrappers for mobile—introducing potential performance issues and requiring separate management—Adalo compiles to true native iOS and Android apps.
 The responsive design automatically adapts your interface for different screen sizes, and all components work seamlessly across platforms.

 True No-Code Simplicity

 Unlike platforms that require technical knowledge or coding experience, Adalo delivers on its promise of true no-code simplicity.
-The visual drag-and-drop builder means you're spending time on your streaming community and content strategy, not debugging code or learning programming languages.
+The visual drag-and-drop builder—described as "easy as PowerPoint"—means you're spending time on your streaming community and content strategy, not debugging code or learning programming languages.
+This contrasts with low-code alternatives like FlutterFlow, which require technical users and separate database setup with significant learning complexity.

 Adalo provides a built-in relational database with custom formulas and AND/OR logic, eliminating the need to configure separate backend services.
-This integrated approach means your user data, video metadata, chat messages, and subscription records all live in one place—and you're not paying for multiple services or managing complex integrations.
+Paid plans have no record limit cap—your user data, video metadata, chat messages, and subscription records can grow without hitting caps that force expensive upgrades.
+This is particularly important for streaming apps where chat activity alone can generate thousands of records per stream.

-Start validating your streaming platform idea on the free tier with unlimited test apps.
-When you're ready to launch, the Starter plan at $36/month (annual billing) gets your app live with custom domain and app store publishing.
-As your platform grows, upgrade paths provide more storage, editors, and advanced features like Custom Actions without requiring a complete rebuild.
+All Adalo plans now include unlimited usage with no usage-based charges.
+Unlike Bubble's Workload Units with unclear calculations that can lead to unexpected bills, Adalo's pricing is straightforward: the Starter plan at $36/month (annual billing) gets your app live with custom domain and app store publishing.
+As your platform grows, upgrade paths provide more storage, editors, and advanced features without worrying about per-action charges.

 Proven Track Record